The sustainability theme for October is Lighting.

-Michael Langford will lead the morning, after which lunch will be provided and donations invited towards its cost.
-This quiet morning occurs every month on the second Friday.
+This will be led by Linda Elliott on the theme ‘Compost’, after which lunch will be provided and donations invited towards its cost.
+Quiet Mornings occurs every month on the second Friday.

 WHERE WE MEET